High Quality Content: What It Is & Why Your Website Needs It for SEO

 That’s a good question.
 The answer isn’t all that simple either.
 But I can give you a few principles to work with.

-First, your website should be free of malware and not be associated with spam, blacklisted websites and does not have spammy links pointed to it from less reputable sites online.
+Your website should be free of malware.
+You don’t want your content associated with spam, blacklisted websites and does not have spammy links pointed to it from less reputable sites online.

-Third, stay active in social media and produce quality content on your social media sites.
+Stay active in social media.
+Focus on producing quality content on your social media sites.
 Associate those social media accounts with your website and/or blog as your main hub.
 In addition, tie your website to your Google my Business account and make sure it has its own solid reputation apart from yours.

 Today, you’ve got to be diligent to protect your online identity and online reputation, especially if SEO is part of your integrated marketing strategy.
 If you build yourself as a social authority in your niche and operate within Google’s guidelines, you are more likely to be considered an authority and your content will be looked upon favorably and considered high quality.